-Students at the main campus may park only in the south parking lot in spaces not designated as staff or customer service parking.
+Students at the main campus may park only in the south parking lot in spaces not designated as "staff/faculty" or "customer service."
 For safety, loitering in or around vehicles once the vehicle is parked is not permitted and a 10 mph speed limit is enforced.
 In consideration of the neighbors and classes in session, loud music in vehicles on campus is prohibited.
 A person parking in spaces designated as "disabled permit only," requires an official state disability decal to be displayed on the vehicle.
+Students parking on the campus must have the Lake Tech issued annual school year parking decal visibly displayed on their vehicle; this decal will be available in the business office and is included in the regular registration fee.